-How to play as Raze: Valorant’s explosive Duelist Agent | Dexerto.com
+How to play Raze in Valorant: Abilities, tips & tricks

 No different from every other Duelist, Raze won’t be all too effective if you’re playing overly passive.
 Without any vision-obscuring abilities or blinding utility, Raze shouldn’t be the most aggressive flanker on a team.
 It can be difficult to win 1v1s without this kind of kit.
 Conversely, she also shouldn’t be sitting in the backlines and letting her team push ahead.
 There’s a perfect middle ground to strive for.

 Abilities should largely be used to push the pace, taking new space for your team as you advance.
-For instance, deploying a Boom Bot around a corner or into unknow territory can certainly be helpful.
+For instance, deploying a Boom Bot around a corner or into unknown territory can certainly be helpful.
 But you can get far more value from the ability if Raze or another Agent pushes up along with this explosive drone — enemies will be overwhelmed having to shoot down both the deadly robot and another player at once!

 It’s that type of momentum that can leave opposing teams struggling.
 The same logic applies when using her Blast Packs.
 Rather than throwing them out for a low amount of damage, Raze can drop them at her feet – or even on nearby walls – and use the detonation to reach new areas.
-Just be wary of how short the distance of her throw is...
-You will not be able to chuck these explosives all too far.
+Just be wary of how short the distance of her throw is, as you’re not able to chuck these explosives very far.

 Enemy Agents might be holding down a particular angle.
 Instead of jiggle-peeking it, Raze can explode well beyond their expected fire and catch them by surprise.
 Before they’re able to readjust their aim, Raze can be in prime position to shoot them down.